Synchronization in Electric Power Networks with Inherent Heterogeneity Up to 100% Inverter-Based Renewable Generation: Results

-where $P^*$ and $P_e$ are the power input (which is mechanical power for the synchronous generator and direct current electrical power for GFM) and power export (alternating current electrical power), respectively.
-The $M$ and $D$ are mechanical and virtual inertia and damping coefficients for synchronous generator and the GFM, respectively.
-The chief contrast between the two technologies is that in a synchronous generator the inertia and damping coefficients are dependent on each other and are often expressed by the $M^{-1}D$ ratio of a generator \cite{sauer1998power, machowski2008power} whereas in the GFM the inertia and damping coefficients are independent of each other.
-This is because power electronic inverters have kHz switches driven by digital controllers which allows thes device to exhibit a dynamic response with desired damping and inertia components, granted available positive headroom energy reserve \cite{jorgenson2019modeling,gevorgian2019highly}, which differs from synchronous generators where these are physical instead of digital parameters.
-The GFM model represents two of the most common GFM inverters; for $M\approx 0$, it represents multi-loop droop class of GFM \cite{lasseter2019grid} and otherwise $M>>0$ it represents virtual synchronous machine (VSM), a class of GFM that uses digital control to emulate the dynamics of a synchronous generator \cite{zhong2010synchronverters,d2015virtual}.
-The GFL, on the other hand, simply follows the grid's frequency measured at its point of interconnection to the grid, using the estimation provided by a phase locked loop (PLL).
-Therefore, the governing equation are given by:
+where $p^*$ and $p_e$ are the desired power output and actual power output, respectively.
+The desired power output for the synchronous generator is equivalent to the mechanical power whereas in the GFM it is the power set point.
+The $M$ and $D$ are inertia and damping coefficients, respectively, for the synchronous generator and the GFM inverter.
+The inertia coefficient of a device implicitly represents all of its components contributing to the effective inertia that determines the pace at which the frequency deviates.
+In a synchronous generator it is directly the mechanical inertia, whilst in the GFM model, it is a function of the cutoff frequency of the power measurement low-pass filter and the droop gain.
+Similarly, the damping coefficient of a device implicitly represents all of the components contributing to the effective damping that directly dictate its ability to dissipate the transient frequency oscillations and regain an equilibrium.
+For the synchronous generator it involves the product of the mechanical inertia and droop gain, the response time of turbine and governor, and the damping torque provided by the damper windings.
+In the GFM model, it involves the cutoff frequency of the power measurement low-pass filter and the droop gain.
+See Supplementary Note 2 for the explicit model description and validation of this generic second-order model.
+The chief contrast between the two technologies is that in a synchronous generator the inertia and damping coefficients are constants dependent on the machine design, and can be expressed by the $M^{-1}D$ ratio of a generator for simplicity \cite{sauer1998power, machowski2008power} whereas in the GFM, the inertia and damping coefficients can be adaptively adjusted.
+This is because power electronic inverters have kHz switches driven by digital controllers which allows the adaptive change of control loop gains that can exhibit dynamic responses with decoupled damping and inertia components, granted an available headroom power reserve \cite{jorgenson2019modeling,gevorgian2019highly}.
+The GFM technologies can be generally categorized into virtual synchronous machine (VSM) and multi-loop GFM.
+Both technologies have a frequency response with dynamics that can be described by a second-order differential equation.
+Therefore, the GFM model in this paper represents both technologies; when $ M>>0 $ the VSM control is employed \cite{beck2007virtual} and for \{$M\approx 0 \wedge M\neq 0$\} the control mode is the multi-loop droop class of GFM \cite{lasseter2019grid}.
+The GFL, on the other hand, simply follows the grid frequency measured at the point of interconnection, using the estimation provided by a phase-locked loop (PLL).
+Therefore, the governing equation is given by: